October is a pretty special time in Ogden, It’s also a pretty, special time in Ogden.

 You’re likely to get your new profile pic at some point in the evening.

 You’re also going to hear some Ogden-area musicians busking at their typical haunts.
 You’re going to hear musicians from more distant locations helping to grow the reach of local podcasts like Van Sessions with their eagerness to plug-in to the Ogden vibe.
-At last check, it was Josaleigh Pollett and Fur Foxen at The Monarch.
+October's line-up includes Heber City singer-songwiter, Alicia Stockman, local phenom, Sammy Brue, and Salt Lake City band, Vincent Draper and the Culls.
+Van Sessions livestreams the taping of the podcast at The Monarch starting at 7:00 p.m.

-While you’re there for Van Sessions and Open Studio night, you can check out the newest installation at Ogden Contemporary Arts or stroll West down Historic 25th Street to the new Dumke Arts Plaza featuring sculpture installations by world renowned sculptor Chakia Booker.
+While you’re there for Van Sessions and Open Studio night, you can check out the newest installation at Ogden Contemporary Arts or stroll West down Historic 25th Street to the Dumke Arts Plaza featuring a new installation.

 But some of you are going to read this blog after October 1.
 No worries…there are plenty of other ways to enjoy fall, specifically October in Ogden…or as we call it, “Ogtober.”